tarsil/saffier/docs/queries/secrets.md

 manipulate all of those details manually and simlpy still using the normal ORM queries without any hassle.

+When a queryset is running in `exclude_secrets()` mode, Saffier also blocks those secret attributes from being loaded implicitly through attribute access or computed field serialization.
+This keeps `model_dump()` aligned with the filtered query instead of lazily reintroducing secret data by accident.

 #### Other examples

 As mentioned before, you can mix the operations with the `exclude_secrets` which means you can do